 Every year, water damage occurs due to your RV’s vent covers breaking under the weight of snow and ice (or due to deterioration from UV rays).

 Anyone storing an RV should cover their vents.
 We suggest installing the economical MaxxAir vent covers.
-They are made from impact resistant plastic that allows for air flow into your trailer WITHOUT the risk of water leaking in.
+Crafted from impact-resistant plastic, these covers allow for essential airflow into your trailer without compromising on protection against water leaks.

 Many RV owners are unaware that tarps do not breathe and create condensation on the areas you are trying to keep dry.
 Unfortunately, the freeze-thaw cycles in Alberta make the situation worse, leading to water damage (even when large snow packs are eliminated).

 To address this issue, we recommend using a 4-season RV cover that allows for air flow without trapping moisture.
 Alternatively, you could avoid using a cover all together if your seams and seals are properly protected, since your roof is designed to withstand Canadian winters.
-Our favourite sealant for this is the Dicor lap sealant.
+Our sealant of choice this is the Dicor lap sealant.

 Canadian winters can be extremely hard on your RV since the vehicle is sitting idle for 6-8 months of the year.
 (Picture old men sitting too long and then struggling to get up off of the couch!)